pretix/pretix-docs/docs/topics/custom-domain.md

 Wait for the changes to take place.
 This may take a few minutes or a few hours.

+Open the pretix backend and navigate to :navpath:Your organizer → :fa3-wrench: Settings → Custom domain:
 In the "Domain name" field, enter the subdomain you just created.
 Under "Domain usage", assign the domain one of three roles.

-The "Organizer main domain" will be used used for your organizer page as well as all events with no other domain specified.
+The "Organizer main domain" will be used for your organizer page as well as all events with no other domain specified.
 The "Event domain" will be used for a single event.
 The "Alternative domain" can be selected for some of your events individually.
 See section [Moving an event to an alternative domain](custom-domain.md#moving-an-event-to-an-alternative-domain) below for further information.